 Monoprix

-Traditional French brands may cost a little bit more here, but these are time-tested products anyone will be happy to enjoy (or receive as a gift.)
+Traditional French brands may cost a little bit more here but these are time-tested products anyone will be happy to enjoy (or receive as a gift.)

 Monoprix

-It is hard to imagine French urban life without you, Monoprix.
-You may be the most expensive supermarket chain in France, everyone visits your stores, including my retired, frugal father.
-You score big because you dreamed big, and you excel at keeping life fun, pretty and surprising.
+It is hard to imagine French urban life without you Monoprix.
+You may be the most expensive supermarket chain in France, everyone visits your stores including my retired, frugal father.
+You score big because you dreamed big and you excel at keeping life fun, pretty and surprising.
 Let’s face it: Who does not like fun, pretty and surprising?
 Pas moi.

 Happy {Monoprix} shopping!